p00ya/vivian/README.md

 ### Installation from source

 You can clone the git repository and build the project with Xcode.
-It will require Xcode 11.4 or later to be installed.
+It will require Xcode 12 to be installed (other Xcode versions may work but have not been tested).

 ```sh
 git clone https://github.com/p00ya/vivian.git